ayush237/Phising-Detector/README.md

 ## Model Selection :

-The project is dealt with both supervised and unsupervised approaches.
+Though it is clearly a classification problem , this project is dealt with both supervised and unsupervised approaches.
-First of all, i have applied **Kmeans Clustering** on the data and divided the data into clusters and then i have selected a suitable model for each particular cluster between **XGBoost** and **Support Vector Machine** classifier.
+First of all, I have applied **Kmeans Clustering** on the data and divided the data into clusters and then i have selected a suitable model for each particular cluster between **XGBoost** and **Support Vector Machine** classifier.

 ### Clustering the data :